mpv-player/mpv/DOCS/man/options.rst

     which does the minimum necessary to reach the target, without forcing to reach the "middle refresh time", causing more refresh time stability at potential chance increase of missing our target.
 Note: this mode may still cause refresh-flicker.
-If that's still a problem, you should reduce the range between ``--minimum-display-fps`` and ``--display-fps-override``.
+If that's still a problem, you need to reduce the range between ``--minimum-display-fps`` and ``--display-fps-override``, until the
+    display is stable.

     Note: this is more computationally expensive than leaving the burden to the display.

-``--vrr-adjust-repetition-refresh-rate=<fps>``
+``--vrr-adjust-target-refresh-rate=<fps>``
     Set the refresh rate we should tend towards, instead of the default "middle refresh time".
-Increasing it or reducing it will come at a cost of potential chance increase of missing our target.
-However, setting it at a lower refresh rate will reduce the amount of repetitions, which can help if computational burden is a problem.
+Setting it at a lower refresh rate will reduce the amount of repetitions, which can help if computational burden is a problem.
+However, increasing it or reducing it will come at a cost of potential chance increase of missing our target.
+    When needed, we will still use the entire range of ``--minimum-display-fps`` and ``--display-fps-override``, so this option only increases the chance towards the refresh rate we tend to.

 Miscellaneous
 -------------